StabilityNexus/BenefactionPlatform-EVM/README.md

 - **Proof of funding Token Address**: The smart contract address for the Proof-of-Funding token (e.g., 0x123...abc)
 - **Proof of funding Token Amount**: Total Proof of funding tokens for the vault
 - **ETH/Token Exchange Rate**: The exchange rate of ETHs per token.
-- **Withdrawl Address**: The address to withdraw funds after raised successfully.
+- **withdrawal Address**: The address to withdraw funds after raised successfully.
 - **Project Title**: Title of the Project
 - **Project URL**: URL of the Project
 - **Project Description**: Description of the Project